 Think You Got What It Takes?

 To achieve excellence, today’s sellers must go beyond sociability.
 They should possess enough empathy to accurately see where different people are coming from, which experiences truly delight them, and which pain points hurt the most.
 Because business has become buyer-focused, sellers should translate their empathy into a customer-centric mindset.
 Sellers with high levels of empathy are better at listening, negotiating, and closing deals with customers.

 Contrary to the B2B SaaS "sales bro" stereotype, many high performers actually exhibit high levels of humility.
 In the new buyer-centric B2B market, many prospects prefer professionals who are approachable rather than aggressive.
 Humble sellers tend to give credit to others and have better relationship-building skills.

-To thrive in the tough sales environment, salespeople have to be tougher.
+To thrive in a tough sales environment, salespeople have to be tougher.
 Grit makes it possible for a seller to continue striving for the goal even after repeated rejections, disappointments, and setbacks.
-Sellers with grit have the ability to bounce back and sell the next meeting as if it was their first.
+Sellers with grit have the ability to bounce back and sell the next meeting as if it were their first.